 2. Can you market your shared ownership resale property privately or via an estate agent

 Get in touch with us to see if your Housing Association would consider advertising your shared ownership property on MovingSoon.
+As a national portal, enquiries via our website have lead to successful sales of shared ownership properties.
 There is usually an 8 week period where the housing association can solely market your shared ownership property to find a prospective buyer.
 If after this period they have been unsuccessful then you are free to market it via other means.
 However, do bear in mind that there will be costs associated with this approach.

 3. Find out how much the valuation fee will be